Hayes Barton United Methodist Church

 To this end, our mechanical systems all serve the tonal result.
 Everything works together and becomes greater than the sum of its parts.
 Electrically operated Slider & Pallet windchests provide mechanical reliability and encourage musical blend, eliminating leather while providing gentle wind to the pipes through their key channels.
 Beautifully made winding systems, including reservoirs with double gussets, are strong, silent, and provide copious wind at perfectly regulated pressures for musically solid response.
 Rock hard casework reflects sound out to the listeners.

 The pipes themselves are beautifully made, and well-supported in their racking.
 All the metal pipes are of high tin-content pipe metal, of generous thicknesses, so that the pipe walls do not vibrate with the pitches they are producing.
 Pipes are secured in pin-and-hook scallop traces from 4’ E and longer; all the reeds are secured in European reed racking systems.
-Tonal Director Brian K. Davis brings his years of experience in all styles of voicing to bear on each of our instruments.
+Our Tonal Director brought his years of experience in all styles of voicing to bear on each of our instruments.
 Everything blends and balances with each other; there can be no “wrong” registrations if one simply uses one’s ears and reads the names on the drawknobs.

 Our organs are elegant, but that elegance is not simply reserved for fancy console appointments which the organist and an Organ Committee see as their first impression.
 High quality runs throughout the entire instrument.
 Consultant Keith Shafer, upon inspecting the completed organ, was not only impressed but surprised to discover that the same level of sophistication in the console’s woodworking and finishing was carried into the organ itself.
 Winding system, passage boards, ladders, rack boards – all receive multiple coats of clear lacquer sanded between coats – not orange shellac.